The Life Sciences Law Review: United Kingdom

 x Distributors and wholesalers

-As under EU and hence UK law, distributors of medicinal products must hold a wholesale dealer's licence and must operate appropriate facilities and staff under the supervision of an appropriately qualified responsible person.
+Distributors of medicinal products must hold a wholesale dealer's licence and must operate appropriate facilities and staff under the supervision of an appropriately qualified responsible person.
 They must comply with good distribution practices (GDP) and maintain appropriate batch records.

 The licensing authority, acting through the MHRA, is responsible for issuing, suspending and revoking wholesale dealers' licences in the United Kingdom.
 The MHRA will conduct inspections prior to the grant of such a licence and then periodically thereafter.

-Consistent with EU law, the Medicines Regulations also regulate 'brokers', meaning persons who engage in activities in relation to the sale or purchase of medicinal products, except for wholesale distribution, that do not include physical handling and that consist of negotiating independently and on behalf of another legal or natural person.
+The Medicines Regulations also regulate 'brokers', meaning persons who engage in activities in relation to the sale or purchase of medicinal products, except for wholesale distribution, that do not include physical handling and that consist of negotiating independently and on behalf of another legal or natural person.
 UK-based brokers must comply with GDP and must be registered with the MHRA.

 The United Kingdom currently has no specific rules governing the distribution or wholesale of medical devices and the UK has indicated that it does not currently intend to implement the rules governing distributors and other economic operators in device supply chains under the EU Medical Devices Regulation (EU) 2017/745 and In Vitro Diagnostic Medical Devices Regulation (EU) 2017/746.
+However, as these Regulations apply in Northern Ireland it should be noted that those acting as retailers/distributors in Northern Ireland and purchasing devices from Great Britain will now be considered as importers.

 xi Classification of products